Beat the Price Increases and Save Money on Electricity in 2026

 Record Investment in the National Grid

-The CRU has mandated that the national grid requires an €18.9 billion overhaul to handle the influx of offshore wind and the massive demand from data centres.
+The CRU has mandated a massive €18.9 billion overhaul of the national grid to handle offshore wind expansion and rising demand from data centres.

 Carbon Tax Increases

-The Irish government’s plan to reach a carbon tax of €100 per tonne by 2030 continues.
-On May 1, 2026, the carbon tax on gas and solid fuels will increase to €71 per tonne.
+The government’s plan to reach a carbon tax of €100 per tonne by 2030 continues.
+On May 1, 2026, the tax on gas and solid fuels increases to €71 per tonne.
+While this doesn't hit electricity-only users, Dual Fuel customers will see an estimated €20–€30 increase on their annual gas portion.

-Factors Helping to Keep Electricity Prices Stable
+Factors Helping to Keep Prices Stable

 9% VAT Extension

-The Arrival of Dynamic Pricing
+The Arrival of Dynamic Pricing (June 1, 2026)

 Standard Smart Plan vs Dynamic Price Plan